 4. Homemade Soda

 Soda seems to have a magnetic pull on children, which is why you’re always pulling them away from the fizzy drink aisle.
 Because it uses real fruit juice, our Strawberry Soda is a drink you can let them consume without visions of cavities dancing in your head.
 And you’ll all have fun creating a carbonated beverage that harkens back to old-timey soda fountain days.
+That being said, what could be a better way to celebrate Father’s Day than to play some exciting tabletop games with your kids while sipping on a delicious strawberry soda?

 5. Fresh Pasta